 - Increased risk of having a stroke or developing Alzheimer’s disease.

 TBI can have numerous causes, most of which have nothing to do with falling – for instance, a truck or car accident.
-However, according to the most recent CDC data available, falls were the number one cause of TBI in the United States from 2006 to 2010, accounting for 40.5% of all TBIs leading to hospitalization, emergency department visits, or death during that time period.
+However, according to the most recent CDC data available, falls were the number one cause of TBI in the United States from 2006 to 2010, accounting for 40.5% of all TBIs leading to hospitalization, emergency department visits, or death during that time period, as a trip and fall lawyer in Philadelphia, PA can explain.
 Certain segments of the population are at even higher risk, with falls causing about 55% of all TBIs in children up to age 14, and more than 80% of all TBIs in older adults.
 (For comparison’s sake, the second leading cause of TBI from 2006 to 2010 – being struck by or against objects – accounted for just 15.5% of cases.)

 Severely Injured and Not Sure If You Have a Case?
 Contact Pennsylvania Personal Injury Attorney Brent Wieand